VTC-WISDOM/kicad-libs/README.md

 # kicad-libs

-see [[kicad-lib-license.md]] for licenses applicable to the kicad libraries redistributed in this repo
+see [[licenses]] for licenses applicable to the kicad libraries redistributed in this repo